-Staff

-Read KCSiE Part 1 & Annex B, (or Annex A)

-Receive information about safeguarding arrangements and procedures (incl code of conduct, safeguarding, CME and behaviour policy)

-Receive safeguarding information during induction

-Receive annual safeguarding awareness training

-Receive regular safeguarding updates (inclonline safety)

-Are aware of their role in safeguarding, early help and implementing child protection support plans
+Staff Read KCSiE Part 1\ & Annex B, (or Annex A) Receive information about safeguarding arrangements and procedures (incl code of conduct, safeguarding, CME and behaviour policy) Receive safeguarding information during induction Receive annual safeguarding awareness training Receive regular safeguarding updates (incl online safety) Are aware of their role in safeguarding, early help and implementing child protection support plans

-Governors

-Read KCSiE Part 1 & Part 2 and Annex B.

-The named safeguarding governor and any deputy safeguarding governor must read all KCSiE.

-Are aware of the key safeguarding personnel and the schools safeguarding statement and ethos

-Receive appropriate safeguarding trianing for the role as they join (at the point of induction) the governing board

-School

-Will provide a coordinated offer of Early Help, contribute to such arrangements, interagency working and plans.
-Recording on CPOMS or other recording system

-The Lettings policy will seek to ensure suitability of adults working with children on site e.g. requesting evidence of DBS checks.
-That safeguarding requirements e.g. safeguarding policies and procedures are a condition of use and occupation of the site.

-Provide community users with the schools Child Protection and Safeguardng policy
+School Parents Governors Read KCSiE Part 1 & Part 2 Will provide a and Annex B. Have access to coordinated offer of Safeguarding statement, Early Help, contribute to policy and other such arrangements, associated documents interagency working and The named safeguarding plans.
+Recording on governor and any deputy CPOMS or other safeguarding governor recording system must read all KCSiE.
+Are made aware of schools responsibiltiv to The Lettings policy will safeguarding children Are aware of the key seek to ensure suitability of safeguarding personnel adults working with and the schools children on site e.g. safeguarding statement requesting evidence of DBS and ethos Have access to checks.
+That safeguarding appropriate signposting requirements e.g. for support e.g. DV&A safeguarding policies and Receive appropriate procedures are a condition safeguarding trianing for of use and occupation of the role as they join (at the site. the point of induction) the governing board Provide community users with the schools Child Protection and Safeguardng policy

-Parents

-Have access to Safeguarding statement, policy and other associated documents

-Are made aware of schools responsibiltiy to safeguarding children

-Have access to appropriate signposting for support e.g. DV&A